Exact GPs with Scalable (GPU) Inference¶

 In GPyTorch, Exact GP inference is still our preferred approach to large regression datasets.
 By coupling GPU acceleration with BlackBox Matrix-Matrix Inference and LancZos Variance Estimates (LOVE), GPyTorch can perform inference on datasets with over 1,000,000 data points while making very few approximations.

-- GP Regression (CUDA) with Fast Variances (LOVE) demonstrates LanczOs Variance Estimates (LOVE) , a technique to rapidly speed up predictive variance computations.
-Check out this notebook to see how to use LOVE in GPyTorch, and how it compares to standard variance computations.
+LanczOs Variance Estimates (LOVE) (introduced by Pleiss et al., 2019) is a technique to rapidly speed up predictive variances and posterior sampling.
+Check out the GP Regression with Fast Variances and Sampling (LOVE) notebook to see how to use LOVE in GPyTorch, and how it compares to standard variance computations.

 Exact GPs with GPU Acceleration¶

 Here are examples of Exact GPs using GPU acceleration.

 - For datasets with up to 10,000 data points, see our single GPU regression example.